MintLily/VRChat-TeleporterVR/README.md

 preferRightHand  - Prefer Right Handed (for VRTeleport)<br>
 VRTeleportVisible - VRTeleport Button is visible (next to mute button)<br>
 overrideLanguage - force mod into a provided language<br>
-ActionMenuApiIntegration - Uses gompo's [ActionMenuApi](https://github.com/gompocp/ActionMenuApi) to add options to your Action Menu
+ActionMenuApiIntegration - Uses gompo's [ActionMenuApi](https://github.com/gompocp/ActionMenuApi) to add options to your Action Menu<br>
+EnableTeleportIndicator - Shows a circle to where you will be teleported to when you press your trigger<br>
+IndicatorHexColor - Color the Indicator to your liking, in the Hex Color format #rrggbb

 ### Special Features
 Dynamic Language Settings - The language of the mod will be determined by your system's local region, you can override this in the settings of the mod.
 Changing the language will update in real time (when you close the settings window)<br>